openvinotoolkit/openvino/docs/optimization_guide/nncf_introduction.md

 # Neural Network Compression Framework {#docs_nncf_introduction}

 This article describes the Neural Network Compression Framework (NNCF).
-It is aimed at optimizing Deep Neural Network (DNN) by applying optimization methods, such as quantization, pruning, etc., to the original framework model.
+It is aimed at optimizing Deep Neural Network (DNN) by applying optimization methods, such as quantization, pruning, etc. to the original framework model.
 NNCF provides in-training optimization capabilities which means that optimization methods require model fine-tuning or even re-training.
 NNCF is distributed as a separate tool but is highly aligned with OpenVINO in terms of the supported optimization features and models.
-It is open-sourced and available on [GitHub](https://github.com/openvinotoolkit/nncf).
-The diagram below shows the model optimization workflow using NNCF.
+It is open source and available on [GitHub](https://github.com/openvinotoolkit/nncf).
+The diagram below shows the model optimization workflow, using NNCF.

 ![](../img/nncf_workflow.png)

 ### Features
-- Support optimization of PyTorch and TensorFlow 2.x models.
+- Support of optimization of PyTorch and TensorFlow 2.x models.
-- Support of various optimization algorithms, applied during a model fine-tuning process to achieve a better performance-accuracy trade-off:
+- Support of various optimization algorithms, applied during a model fine-tuning process to achieve a better trade-off between performance and accuracy:

  |Compression algorithm|PyTorch|TensorFlow 2.x|
  | :--- | :---: | :---: |